-- 3. Earned Income Disallowance (EID) (refer to Chapter XII of this ACOP) - a) The family qualifies for the disallowance of increase in earned income, and the first 12-month period of 100% income disallowance begins. - b) At the end of the first 12-month period of 100% income disallowance, an adjustment of the rent shall be made for the second 12-month period to factor a 50% income disallowance. - 4.
-Misrepresentation by the resident - a) If the resident misrepresented facts to PHCD resulting in rent that is less than the correct amount, the increase in rent shall be retroactive to the first of the month following the effective date of the change in income.
-In justifiable cases, PHCD may take such action as it deems advisable in accordance with federal or Florida law, including but not limited to termination of assistance and eviction.
+- B. Earned Income Disallowance (EID) (refer to Chapter XII of this ACOP) - C. Misrepresentation by the resident - 1.
+If the resident misrepresented facts to PHCD resulting in rent that is less than the correct amount, the increase in rent shall be retroactive to the first of the month following the effective date of the change in income.
+In justifiable cases,

-b) Decreases in income resulting from welfare fraud or from welfare cuts for failure to comply with economic self-sufficiency requirements are not eligible for rent reductions (imputed welfare income).
+PHCD may take such action as it deems advisable in accordance with federal or Florida law, including but not limited to termination of assistance and eviction.

-B. Hardship for Families Paying Minimum Rent
+- 2. Decreases in income resulting from welfare fraud or from welfare cuts for failure to comply with economic self-sufficiency requirements are not eligible for rent reductions (imputed welfare income). - D. Hardship for Families Paying Minimum Rent